drawwithcode/2018-group-work-group-07/README.md

 ## Code and design challenges

-The project consist in different pages connected with buttons that arrive to the big screen of the rainforest.
-When the user finish, appears screens with information about all the animals.
+The project consist in different pages connected with buttons that finally arrive to the big screen of the rainforest.
+When the user finish, appears more screens with information about all the animals.

 - Big screen

 The main design problem we had was the Big Screen.
-At the begginig we started with the idea of creating an illustration bigger than the cancas and where the user could move around.
+At the beginnig we started with the idea of creating an illustration bigger than the canvas and where the user could move around.
 The main problem was that if we created it, we had to cut other parts, so we decided to create a fixed screen with all the elements, as Hidden Folks.

 - Illustrations

 We decided to do the sketch by our own illustrations.
-The illustration is made with a big amount of differents png and levels.
-A big important challenge was to organize and configurate them in different levels and also to manage the weigh of the files.
+The illustration is made with a big amount of different objects and levels.
+A big important challenge was to organize and configurate them in different layers and also to manage the weigh of the files.

 - Light

-The light was one of the main interactions we wanted to create with the camera, but we found problems to create the reaction with the whole screen (at the begginig the moving screen gave us a better interaction with light), so we decided to create a different way to use it.
+The light was one of the main interactions we wanted to create with the camera, but we found problems to create the reaction with the whole screen (at the beginnig the "moving screen" gave us a better interaction with light), so we decided to create a different way to use it.
 With a cover we develop a "light" to wake up the sloth.

 ```
   var dlight = dist(mouseX, mouseY, windowWidth / 3, windowHeight / 9);